Connecting communities

 Typically, a 1GB data plan will allow you to browse the internet for around 11 hours, to send 16,000 emails without attachments or 300 with attachments, download 17 songs or watch 40 minutes of TV.
 Taken from Understanding data

-The Tesco Food Collection, held in partnership with the Trussell Trust and Fareshare, encourages Tesco customers to donate long-life food items over a three-day period, with the help of volunteers across the UK.
+The Tesco Winter Food Collection, held in partnership with the Trussell & FareShare, encourages Tesco customers to donate essential items over a three-day period, with the help of volunteers across the UK.
+In 2024, the Winter Food Collection is taking place from 25th -30th November.

 To make your donation, just head to your local Tesco store, pick up an item or two from the list of your local food bank’s most needed items, and simply hand them to the volunteers or pop them in the collection point.
 Full details regarding the Tesco Food Collection can be found here.